paulmooreparks/Xfer/README.md

 * [Placeholder substitution](#placeholder-substitution)

 ### Nested Elements
-In Xfer, elements are delimited by angle brackets (< and >) and element-specific marker characters  (such as !, /, #, ", and so on).
-Nesting of elements is accomplished by repeating the marker character in the outer element as many times as necessary to disambiguate the inner elements.
+In Xfer, elements are delimited by angle brackets (< and >) and element-specific specifier characters  (such as !, /, #, ", and so on).
+Nesting of elements is accomplished by repeating the specifier character in the outer element as many times as necessary to disambiguate the inner elements.

 ```xfer
 <//This is how a comment </can contain another comment/>, //>